 The opening of the film shows a wolf, hawk and squirrel in the forest.

 The Genie Knows Jack Nicholson: ...and Merlin knows about indoor plumbing, Bermuda and Helicopters.
 It's played with in that the creators seem to be going with T.H.
 White's concept of Merlin living through time backwards.
 Merlin himself reveals that he's seen "centuries into the future" and that he's even been there.
-And what's the best way to portray that in a children's film, apparently?
+What's the best way to portray that in a children's film, apparently?
 Have him spout wacky anachronisms!

-Heroes Want Redheads: Subverted, and averted, with Wart's encounter with the female squirrel who, according to Merlin, is a redhead.
+Heroes Want Redheads: Inverted with Wart's encounter with the female squirrel who, according to Merlin, is a redhead.
 In Great Britain, a red squirrel is considered native wildlife and a gray squirrel is considered vermin.

 Heroic BSOD: Arthur undergoes a minor one after losing his chance to become Kay's squire.